Frequently Asked Questions

-Check this link to find resources for swarm removers where you may be able to get on their list for a swarm of bees.
-Or try calling your local beekeeping association and seeing if they have a list you can get on for a swarm of bees.
+Check this link to find resources for bee swarm removers where you may be able to get on their list for a swarm of bees.
+Or try calling your local beekeeping club or association and seeing if they have a list you can get on for a swarm of bees.
 A swarm of bees is free if you catch it yourself or usually up to $50 if someone else catches it for you.

 In most cases, when a swarm is called into the bee removers they will first try to call a beekeeper on a list.
 Bee removers will work through their list to find a beekeeper willing to remove the swarm.
 If it is an exterminator and the beekeepers don't respond the bees are usually sprayed with insecticide by the exterminators :-(.

 Catching a Swarm